- Drexel University, B.S. Mechanical Engineering, Cum Laude – 1998

 Acid Recovery Facility – Fort Hill, OH – Developed a steam turbine generator project using excess process (exothermic) steam to produce electricity with a 40% ROI and $300K annual savings.

 ARCO Chemical Company – Newtown Sq., PA/Channelview, TX – Performed all aspects of piping and pressure vessel engineering including drawing, modeling, pipe flexural stress analyses, ASME vessel calculations and Finite Element Analysis (FEA) to predict failures.
 Performed several engineered repairs for a macro polypropylene and polyethylene production facility.
 Interpreted aspects of piping and pressure vessel codes and standards inclusive of ASME, 31.1, 31.3, ASME Section I, VIII.
+Performed engineering for numerous projects with Four Daniels®.

 Project Management Expertise